Rick Carlisle: Indiana Pacers (2003–2007)

-The 2010–11 season was Carlisle's most successful as a head coach.
-The Mavericks finished the regular season with a 57–25 win–loss record.
+In the first round, the Mavericks beat the Portland Trail Blazers 4–2.
 On May 8, 2011, they swept the two-time defending champion Los Angeles Lakers in the Western Conference semifinals.
-On May 25, 2011, the Mavericks enjoyed a 4–1 series win over the Oklahoma City Thunder in the Western Conference Finals, the first Conference Finals victory of his coaching career.
-In the 2011 NBA Finals, he coached the Mavericks to a 4–2 series victory over the Miami Heat for the franchise's first championship.
+On May 25, 2011, the Mavericks earned a 4–1 series win over the Oklahoma City Thunder in the Western Conference finals.
+This marked Carlisle's first conference finals victory of his head coaching career, leading to his first NBA Finals appearance.

+In the 2011 NBA Finals, Carlisle coached the Mavericks to a 4–2 series victory over the Miami Heat for the franchise's first championship.

+2012–2018: Post-championship success

-In the 2012 playoffs, the Mavericks lost 0–4 to Thunder in the first round.
-On May 15, 2012, Carlisle agreed to a new four-year deal with the Mavericks.
+In the 2012 playoffs, the Mavericks were swept by the Oklahoma City Thunder in the first round.
+In May 2012, Carlisle agreed to a new four-year deal with the Mavericks.

 In 2013, the Mavericks finished 41–41 and missed the playoffs for the first time since 2000.

-In 2014, Carlisle led the Mavericks back to the playoffs as the eighth seed with a 49–33 record where they would meet their in-state rivals San Antonio Spurs in the first round.
-The Mavericks lost the series in seven games as the Spurs went on to win the 2014 NBA Finals.
+In 2014, Carlisle led the Mavericks back to the playoffs as the eighth seed with a 49–33 record where they would meet the San Antonio Spurs in the first round.
+The Mavericks lost in seven games and the Spurs went on to win the 2014 NBA Finals.

+In 2015, the Mavericks finished 50–32, but were defeated in five games by the Houston Rockets in the first round.

-On January 30, 2015, he recorded his 600th win in a game against the Heat.
-He signed a new five-year deal on November 5, 2015.
-Four days earlier, Carlisle recorded his 340th win as Mavericks coach, passing Don Nelson as the winningest coach in franchise history.
+On January 30, 2015, Carlisle recorded his 600th win in a game against the Miami Heat.
+On November 1, 2015, Carlisle recorded his 340th win as Mavericks coach, passing Don Nelson as the winningest coach in franchise history.
+Four days later, Carlisle signed a new five-year deal with Dallas on November 5.

+In 2016, the Mavericks finished sixth in the Western Conference, but were defeated in five games by the Oklahoma City Thunder.

 On December 2, 2017, Carlisle recorded his 700th win in a game against the Los Angeles Clippers.

+2018–2021: Luka Dončić era

+During the 2018 NBA draft, the Mavericks traded for Luka Dončić and drafted a second round standout Jalen Brunson.
+In 2019, the team acquired Tim Hardaway Jr. and Kristaps Porziņģis.
+In 2020, the Mavericks made the playoffs for the first time in three years as the 7th seed in the conference, losing in six games to the Los Angeles Clippers.

 On January 13, 2021, Carlisle recorded his 800th win in a game against the Charlotte Hornets.

+In 2021, the Mavericks made the playoffs for the second consecutive year, again set to play the Los Angeles Clippers.
+This year, the Mavericks entered as the 5th seed in the Western Conference and as division champions but lost in seven games to the Clippers.

-On June 17, 2021, Carlisle stepped down as the Mavericks head coach with two years remaining on his contract.
+On June 17, 2021, Carlisle stepped down as the Mavericks' head coach with two years remaining on his contract.